damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### False positives: Ham

-The Akismet filter may also flag false positives and prevent a user from creating issue.
+The Akismet filter may also flag false positives and prevent a user from creating issues.
 The contents of the flagged issue get stored in the spam logs, which is only accessible to admin users.
 Fom time to time, we may need to submit the flagged issue as "ham" (e.g. when a user lodges a complaint on the Support Tracker about not being able to create issues).
 Currently, there are